robertaboukhalil/ginkgo/README.md

 - ginkgo/scripts/analyze-subset.R
 	- Set the folder to where ginkgo/scripts is located
+	- Set the folder to where ginkgo/genomes is located (warning: test this carefully if your ginkgo/uploads folder is a symlink)

 - Make sure the uploads directory has the correct write permissions